+It would be just as wise to send the original Diplodocus which we have here to some out-of-the-way museum as it would be for King Edward to donate the Kohinoor from the crown jewels to a museum.
+No Sir-ree!
+The one only and original Diplodocus stays in Pittsburgh. […] If you attempt to take his glorious old “Nibs” away from us here we are going to fight.
+Banish such thoughts from your mind.

+By this time, Diplodocus itself had begun to fade in the light of German discoveries of huge sauropods in their East African colony (present-day Tanzania; Maier 2003), which in this period began to become the yardstick by which dinosaurian hugeness was measured.

-By July of 1912, the Argentinian cast was ready for shipment, and it arrived at the La Plata museum in August; Holland and Coggeshall followed a month later.
+By July of 1912, the Argentinian cast was ready for shipment, and it arrived at the Museo de La Plata in August; Holland and Coggeshall followed a month later.
 Constructing the dinosaur itself presented no meaningful challenges to so experienced a team.
-Of course, the reception of a 26-meter object caused some discussion, mainly about the orientation of the skeleton and the position of the tail.
+Of course, the reception of an object this size caused some discussion, mainly about the orientation of the skeleton and the position of the tail.
 In the end, it was decided to orient Diplodocus towards rather than away from the main hall of the building, and to introduce a Parisian-style curl of the tail.
 By mid-October, the project had been finished.
-The Argentinian president was unable to conduct an official opening himself, because the departure from Buenos Aires to La Plata would have involved a formal handing over of authority to the vice president (Coggeshall 1951b: 314–315).
+The Argentinian president was unable to conduct an official opening himself, because the departure from Buenos Aires to La Plata would have involved a formal handing over of authority to the vice president (Coggeshall 1951c:314–315).
 The donation received very little publicity at the time, although Holland’s memoir of the trip gave it some notoriety afterward (Holland 1913).

 Shortly after the preparations for the La Plata cast had begun, in January of 1912, the Spanish ambassador was ordered to request a Diplodocus from Carnegie on behalf of King Alfonso XIII (Pérez García and Sánchez Chillón 2009).
 In marked contrast to Argentina, public interest in the Spanish Diplodocus was far greater than it had been in any country since France (Nieuwland 2019: 243–246).
-The Madrid cast was prepared concurrently with the Argentine one, and sent to Spain in September of 1913.
-Holland and Coggeshall, who arrived in Madrid on 11 November 1913, were treated as guests of honour, and took longer to complete their work than they had in La Plata due to numerous social obligations (Coggeshall 1951b:314).
-The cast was complete by 28 November, and donated in absentia to the monarch who was nominally the cast’s recipient.
-On 2 December 2012, Queen María Cristina and her daughter, the infanta Beatriz, opened the new museum hall containing the Diplodocus, which was perhaps the closest thing to an official unveiling (Pérez García and Sánchez Chillón 2009:140).
+The Madrid cast was prepared concurrently with the Argentine cast and sent to Spain in September of 1913.
+Holland and Coggeshall, who arrived in Madrid on 11 November 1913, were treated as guests of honor, and took longer to complete their work than they had in La Plata due to numerous social obligations (Coggeshall 1951c:314).
+The cast was complete by 28 November and donated in absentia to the monarch who was nominally the cast’s recipient.
+On 2 December 1912, Queen María Cristina and her daughter, Infanta Beatriz, opened the new museum hall containing the Diplodocus, which was perhaps the closest thing to an official unveiling of this specimen (Pérez García and Sánchez Chillón 2009:140).

-The outbreak of World War One put an end to Carnegie’s arbitration campaign, and affected him heavily as a person: he retreated almost entirely from public life to his New York apartment, where he died in 1919.
+The outbreak of World War One put an end to Carnegie’s arbitration campaign, and affected him deeply as a person: he retreated almost entirely from public life to his New York apartment, where he died in 1919.
 As a consequence, the Diplodocus donation scheme came to a halt.
 It had been a great success, however: Holland was later to write to Carnegie’s widow Louise that “Your dear husband once said to me: ‘I never got as much pleasure or as much publicity from so small a sum of money as I have through your happy thought of making replicas of the animal, which bears my name’.”
 (Holland 1928).